seungjaeryanlee/endtoend.ai/_posts/obstacle-tower/2019-02-12-obstacle-tower-6.md

 meta_image: /assets/blog/obstacle-tower/6/front.png
 front_image_type: cover
 front_image_align: right
-front_text: >
-    We submit a random agent to the Obstacle Tower Challenge that just began.
 excerpt: >
     We submit a random agent to the Obstacle Tower Challenge that just began.